 In Nashville, former Mayor Karl Dean partnered with United Way of Metropolitan Nashville to open the first Nashville Financial Empowerment Center.
-The successes realized under Mayor Dean’s administration where expanded when Mayor Megan Barry was elected.
-Mayor Barry has a dedicated Senior Advisor for Financial Inclusion in her Office of Resilience, and the Financial Empowerment Center is a cornerstone in the work of the team to expand economic opportunity and empowerment.
+Former Mayor Megan Barry created a dedicated Senior Advisor for Financial Inclusion position in her Office of Resilience.
+The Financial Empowerment Center is a cornerstone in the work of the team to expand economic opportunity and empowerment.

 Erin Akery, Accredited Financial Counselor